wi11iamk/Stella/README.md

 # Stella: Self-Supervised Learning for Clinical Phenotyping of Pose Data

 ## Overview
-Stella is a machine learning pipeline designed for **self-supervised phenotyping of upper limb motor impairments** using pose data collected in at-home settings.
-By leveraging **SimCLR, UMAP, and HDBSCAN**, it enables **unsupervised clustering** of movement patterns, providing clinicians with an automated tool for tracking stroke recovery and tailoring rehabilitation strategies.
+Stella is a machine learning pipeline designed for **self-supervised phenotyping of upper limb motor impairment** using pose data collected from the comfort of home.
+By leveraging **SimCLR, UMAP, and HDBSCAN**, it enables **unsupervised clustering** of movement patterns, providing clinicians with an automated tool for tracking motor recovery and tailoring rehabilitation strategies.

 ### **Why At-Home Clinical Evaluations?**
-Stroke is a leading cause of long-term disability worldwide, often affecting motor function in nuanced ways that traditional clinical assessments fail to capture.
-Socioeconomic barriers frequently limit access to in-clinic rehabilitation, making **remote, AI-driven motor function assessments** a crucial step toward democratizing stroke rehabilitation.
+Stroke is a leading cause of long-term disability worldwide, often having a significant impact on motor function.
+Socioeconomic barriers, as well as US and UK therapy quotas, limit access to in-clinic rehabilitation, making **remote, ML-driven motor function assessments** a step toward democratizing and expanding rehabilitation.

-**Stella** provides a scalable solution by using **pose estimation and machine learning** to analyze movement patterns, allowing patients to undergo detailed motor assessments **without frequent clinical visits**.
-By using a self-supervised learning framework, Stella reduces reliance on labeled datasets and provides **granular, patient-specific phenotyping** of motor impairments.
+**Stella** provides a scalable solution by using **pose estimation and machine learning** to analyse movement patterns of the upper limbs, allowing patients to undergo detailed motor assessments **without frequent clinical visits**.
+By using a self-supervised learning framework, Stella reduces reliance on labeled datasets and provides granular phenotyping of motor impairment.

 ## Features
 - **Self-Supervised Learning with 1D CNN + LSTM**: Adapts **SimCLR** to **time series data**, capturing both local and long-range dependencies in upper limb motion.